DinuthDamsara45/my-anime-schedule/README.md

 - Support for Outlook-specific fields and notifications
 - 15-minute reminder notifications before each episode
 - Custom calendar icon when supported

+> **Image Support:** Microsoft Outlook supports the RFC 7986 IMAGE property, allowing this calendar to display episode thumbnails and anime posters directly in your calendar events.
+Images are sourced from The Movie Database (TMDB).

 ### Other Calendar Apps
 Most calendar applications support ICS subscription via URL.
 Look for options like: